 - Lick a cone, sip a glass of wine or try Ré's own micro-brewed beer at one of the many quayside cafés

 - Enjoy a stroll through the daily markets which take place in any of the villages in summer; browse Saint Martin’s chic boutiques for stylish presents; or head to pretty La Flotte for lunch and a spot of antiquing

 - Ile de Ré has some beautiful beaches - perfect

 - Visit Bois-Plage (3km away) for surfing and sailing (summer only); and there are countless other beaches for sunbathing in summer, or windswept walks in spring and autumn

 - Go bird-watching on the reserve near Ars (15km away)

-- Play golf at Les Portes (15km away), or hire a boat from Saint Martin to go fishing
+- Play golf at Les Portes (15km away), or tennis near Bois-Plage; or hire a boat from Saint Martin to go fishing

 Activities on site or nearby include:

 - Well being

 The décor is not the most child-friendly, but kids of all ages are welcome and over 5s are allowed in the heated pool.
 Parents had their children on quite a tight rein when we visited, but this might change during family holiday time (mid-July to September).